-In this post, we will see the new update regarding Employee’s Provident Fund (EPF) interest taxability as per the 2021 Finance Bill.
+In this post, we will look into the new update regarding Employee’s Provident Fund (EPF) and Voluntary Provident Fund (VPF) as per the 2021 Finance Bill.

 We will discuss the following topics in this post: